sunbit-hub/javascript-sdk/README.md

   <script async defer src="https://static.sunbit.com/sdk/sunbit-sdk.js"></script>
 ```
 ## UI Elements
-The SDK provides, ready made HTML components to integrate into your webpage, make sure you call SUNBIT.init before using any of these components
+The SDK provides, ready made HTML components to integrate into your webpage, make sure you call SUNBIT.init before using any of these components.
 ### Anchor link to Sunbit's check financing options page
-1. Add a container for the Sunbit's element and add an ID to it
+1. Add a container for the Sunbit's element and add an ID to it.
-2. Call the SUNBIT.UI.checkFinancingLink method to add it to the document, you can a configuration object to set a theme for the text, can be one of the following:
+2. Call the SUNBIT.UI.checkFinancingLink method to add it to the document.
+You can add any of the following  configuration objects to set a theme for the text:
     1. "sunbitBlue" - set text color to Sunbit's blue
     2. "sunbitYellow" - set text color to Sunbit's yellow
     3. "default" - use the site default styled for link elements